oracle/cloudtestdrive/AppDev/cloud-native/disaster-recovery/dr-starting-file.md

 **If you have not stopped the stockmanager and storefront applications you were running in the helidon labs then they will have ownership of the ports**

-  1. Check now that the **stockmanager and storefront applicationsthey are not running** inside of your Eclipse environment
+  1. Check now that the **stockmanager and storefront applications are not running** inside of your Eclipse environment

 <details><summary><b>If when running the docker containers you get bind errors.</b></summary>